-Danish anti-avoidance tax rules may reclassify a Danish incorporated group company as a permanent establishment of a foreign company if considered a transparent entity under foreign tax rules.
+As of 1 January 2020 the Danish anti-avoidance tax rules on reclassification of an incorporated group company into a permanent establishment of a foreign company - if considered a transparent entity under foreign tax rules - are abolished.
+Instead, new anti-avoidance tax rules apply similar to the rules on hybrid mismatch in the OECD Multilateral Convention of 24 November 2016 (Multilateral Instrument/MLI).